Coco Gauff career statistics

 This is a list of career statistics of American tennis player Coco Gauff since her professional debut in 2018.
-Gauff has won three WTA Tour singles titles and seven doubles titles, as well as one ITF singles titles and one doubles title.
+Gauff has won eleven WTA Tour titles in singles and 10 in doubles, as well as one ITF singles titles and one doubles title.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), United Cup, Hopman Cup and Olympic Games are included in win–loss records.